ajenhl/tacl/docs/source/index.rst

    the corpus for the remaining steps.
 2. Generate the n-grams that will be used in the analysis (``tacl ngrams``).
 This is the slowest part of the entire process.

-   This step is optional; the following analysis commands will generate the required n-grams if they have not already been generated.
-Explicitly generating them has the advantage of allowing all of the n-grams for multiple future analyses to be generated at once.
 3. Categorise some or all of the texts in the corpus into two or more groups.
 These groups (identified by arbitrary, user-chosen labels) are defined in a catalogue file that is initially generated from